VeryCrazyDog/Notes/Computer/Shell/Snippet.md

 }
 ```

-PS1 prompt for different environment with style
+PS1 prompt for different environment with style, inspired by https://gitlab.com/gitlab-com/infrastructure/issues/1094

 ```sh
 # For development